cazanelena/javascript-home-test/README.md

 ## Things I would do differently

 The code is only handling primitive data types.
-I would have written code for more complex data such as Object but I saw that is part of the Pairing Exercise so didn't tackle it yet.
+I would have written test for more complex data such as Object but I saw that is part of the Pairing Exercise so didn't tackle it yet.